Nick Carroll: Journalism and editorial career

 Following his surfing career, Carroll turned his talents to journalism, beginning with Tracks magazine.
 He served as editor of Tracks from 1984 to 1986.

 His editorial career continued internationally when he worked in the United States as editor-in-chief for Western Empire Publications—the publisher of Surfing Magazine.

 He later edited Deep magazine from 1997 to 2000.

 Carroll served as Surfline’s Australian editor—a role he assumed after Surfline acquired Coastalwatch in 2019.

 Carroll has written for publications including Financial Review, The Australian, and “Real Surf”, and hosted an "Ask Nick Carroll" feature offering surf advice.

 Books and media projects

 Carroll is the author of TC, the biography of his brother, two-time world surfing champion Tom Carroll.
-TC won the Surf Culture Award in the 2014 Australian Surfing Awards for "for a project that captures and explores a quintessential element of Australian surfing culture".
+TC won the Surf Culture Award in the 2014 Australian Surfing Awards for "a project that captures and explores a quintessential element of Australian surfing culture".

 He has also contributed to television media, co-writing the ABC's documentaries Bombora and Wide Open Road.
 Through Bombora, Carroll suggested that "surfing is the ultimate expression of Australiana".

 Beyond surf media, Carroll authored Out the Back with Bondi Rescue: True Stories Behind the Hit TV Show, offering behind-the-scenes perspectives on Bondi lifeguards.